deveshnttdata/localrollout1.0/readme.txt

-This is a Readme text fle
+This is a Readme text file.